-In my company, we also encourage heightened connectivity through video production and digital solutions.
+We also encourage heightened connectivity through video production and digital solutions in my company.

-All of these things should be discussed and costed for you as part of your discussion with a prospective agency.
+All should be discussed and costed for you as part of your discussion with a prospective agency.

 You can decide which elements you’ll need or want to include in the project.

-Once your custom-build stand is in production, your design agency will discuss storage of your stand with you.
+Once your custom-build display is in production, your design agency will discuss the storage with you.

 You have the option of either discarding elements of the stand that you now own or storing them at a storage facility for a fee.

-It’s important to note that when items come out of storage they may need refurbishment and this will incur an additional cost.
+It’s important to note that when items come out of storage, they may need refurbishment, which will incur an additional cost.

 Booking the blank canvas for your message

 Moving to a custom-build solution requires you to make the correct type of stand booking.

 Generally, there are just two options to choose from; shell scheme or a space-only site booking.